Lies, Lies and more lies.

 But in fact, it also lays out new roles for private enterprise, national governments, and a bevy of socialist-style worker, trade and citizens organizations in creating a sweeping international social reorganization, all closely monitored by regulators and governments to maintain environmental sustainability and human equity.

 Transforming the global economy will require action locally (e.g., through land use planning), at the national level (e.g., through energy-use regulations) and at the international level (e.g., through technology diffusion), the document says.
 It involves profound changes in economic systems, in resource efficiency, in the composition of global demand, in production and consumption patterns and a major transformation in public policy-making.
+It will also require a serious rethinking of lifestyles in developed countries.

 As the report puts it, even though the bulk of green investments will come from the private sector," the "role of the public sector... is indispensable for influencing the flow of private financing."
 It adds that the green economy model recognizes the value of markets, but is not tied to markets as the sole or best solution to all problems.

-lauds China as a good example of combining investments and public policy incentives to encourage major advances in the development of cleaner technologies.
+Among other countries, the report particularly lauds China as a good example of combining investments and public policy incentives to encourage major advances in the development of cleaner technologies.

 Along those lines, it says, national governments need to reorganize themselves to " collectively design fiscal and tax policies as well as policies on how to use the newly generated revenue" from their levies.
 There, "U.N. entities can help governments and others to find the most appropriate ways of phasing out harmful subsidies while combining that with the introduction of new incentive schemes to encourage positive steps forward."